Alluxio/alluxio/docs/en/advanced/Performance-Tuning.md

 alluxio.user.file.replication.durable=1
 ```

-With this configuration, compute tasks will write temporary data only to Alluxio (fast) with a
+With this configuration, the protocol translates to the following:
+1. Write temporary data to Alluxio
-flexible degree of fault tolerance.
-When the compute task commits the data through a rename, Alluxio
+    - Data is written to Alluxio storage quickly
+1. Rename temporary data to final output location
+    - Rename within Alluxio is fast because it is a metadata operation
+    - An asynchronous persist task is launched
+1. Job completes to the user
+1. Write final output to object store
+    - Data is written to object store slowly

+Overall, a copy and delete operation in the object store is saved, and the slow portion of writing
-will schedule a job to persist the data the under store off the critical path.
-This avoids both the
+to the object store is moved off the critical path.
-expensive write to the object store (by removing it from the critical path) as well as the rename
-in the object store (by only persisting files which are already considered committed).